 Information provided in PHR can also be considered as a combination of data from an EHR, together with patient-generated health data.
 It tends to be more meaningful with it being powered by the patients for their own care.

-Conclusion: Hopefully, the detailed comparisons of these electronic health records have helped you gain a better understanding of EMR, EHR & PHR.
-Now you know that they contribute greatly to the healthcare sector and are appreciated by healthcare services providers as well as patients.
+Hopefully, the detailed comparisons of these electronic health records have helped you gain a better understanding of EMR, EHR & PHR.
+Now you know that they contribute greatly to the healthcare sector and are appreciated by healthcare service providers as well as patients.
 In case, you are keen on getting these records developed for your healthcare facility or for personal usage, get in touch with experienced healthcare IT service provider who excels in the arena and is keen to offer great results.